frankhjung/python-wordpuzzle/README.md

 ## Dictionary

-To build a English dictionary of valid words, use words from [wbritish-huge](http://wordlist.sourceforge.net/):
+To build an English dictionary of valid words, use words from [wbritish-huge](http://wordlist.sourceforge.net/):

 ```bash